You Know the Problem

 $29.99/yr · ~30 games · 3.7 stars · iOS

-Beezer positions itself as the quantity play — more games than anyone else.
-With roughly 30 game types, they cover variations that other apps don't touch.
-If your group plays an obscure regional game, Beezer might be the only app that supports it.
+Beezer covers more game types than anyone — roughly 30 formats, including regional variations that other apps ignore entirely.
+If your group plays something unusual, Beezer might be the only app that supports it.

 What's good